jamespeapen/cs232/homework03/homework03.md

 3. `strings`: this program showed the strings in the binary file that remained strings.
 The output included printing statements and memory allocation functions.
 4. `objdump`: This program displays information about object files
 5. `stat`: This showed the binary file size
+6. `readelf`: This shows information about ELF files

 ## Info: